Polycademy/SublimeConfiguration/README.md

 Place Notepad++.tmTheme into the Packages location.
 This can be accessed via `Preferences -> Browse Packages`

-Actually just use iPlastic theme, it's better.
+Actually I've changed:

+1. For day time - iPlastic
+2. For night time - Cobalt

 Font
 ----